Panel

 Startup Poland promotes regulations and recommends those activities that best stimulate technological entrepreneurship.

-This strong technology think tank has set itself the goal of identifying and then eliminating systemic barriers in Polish law and administration that limit rapid growth and development
+This strong technology hub has set itself the goal of identifying and then eliminating systemic barriers in Polish law and administration that limit rapid growth and development

 young companies.